animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

-Then, it becomes a simple matter to use the "Books" Region in your application.
-You can inject the "Books" Region directly, as follows:
+To use the "Books" Region in your application, inject the "Books" Region directly, as follows: